jclifford4/SecurePasswordManager/README.md

----Environment Variables---
-MYSQL_USER
-MYSQL_PASSWORD
-MYSQL_DATABASE_NAME
-MYSQL_HOST
-MYSQL_BACKUP_PATH
+# Secure Password Manager
+A secure way to manage passwords on a local machine.

----Windows Installation---
+## ---Windows Installation---
-0. Run SPM.exe
+1. Run SPM.exe
     - type `keygen` and copy the genrated hash
     - type `q` to quit the program

-1. Open a .my.cnf file
+2. Open a .my.cnf file
     i.
 Add your info
     - [other]
     - database=`{your_db_name}`